pab2163/amygdala_mpfc_multiverse/README.md

 # Age-related change in task-evoked amygdala-prefrontal circuitry: a multiverse approach with an accelerated longitudinal cohort aged 4-22 years

-Analysis scripts and documentation for this project, and README files within each sub-directory give more detailed information on how each step was carried out (and where to find the code).
+Analysis scripts (R, python, and shell) and documentation for this project, and README files within each sub-directory give more detailed information on how each step was carried out (and where to find the code).

 ## Links: